U.S. Department of Energy (DOE) - Office of Science

 11/19/20 8:00 PM EST

-At the end of the Fellowship, educators are prepared to return home, equipped with access to a national network of education leaders and programs, a better understanding of the challenges and possibilities in STEM education, and a renewed passion for teaching, ready to make significant contributions to their schools and school districts.
+Fellowships to USA K-12 educators specializing in STEM disciplines to improve the quality of education on a national scale.
+Awardees will apply their classroom experience and knowledge to national education policy efforts and programming during the length of their fellowship while working in Federal agencies or in U.S. Congressional offices.
+The goal of the program is for Fellows to be equipped with access to a national network of education leaders and programs, a better understanding of the challenges and possibilities in STEM education, and a renewed passion for teaching, ready to make significant contributions to their schools and school districts.

 Some outstanding contributions of past AEF Program Fellows include:

 Each participating Fellow must adhere to the following program obligations:

 AEF Program Fellows must also comply with all legal and ethical requirements subject to their individual appointments.